Rednaxela5/nexatech-job-application-portal/README.md

 If all the above are satisfied, you may proceed to the next section.

 ## Installation
-Follow these instructions to setup your own instance of the app:
+Follow these instructions to setup your own instance of the app.
+You can also follow the video tutorial [here](https://youtu.be/swB65igJ4C8).
 ### 1. Clone the repo
 You may follow this instruction: [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)